anannyaumesh/llm-failure-mode-explorer/README.md

 ### 5. Model behavior differs across tasks

 While both models performed well overall, differences emerged in reasoning accuracy and consistency of instruction-following.
+One model showed slightly better numerical reasoning, while the other demonstrated more consistent adherence to output structure, indicating that performance varies by task rather than overall capability.

 ### 6. Evaluation design significantly impacts conclusions

-Naive heuristics misclassified correct answers as failures, while semantic similarity improved robustness — highlighting the importance of evaluation methodology.
+Naive heuristics and semantic similarity thresholds can misclassify correct responses as failures, particularly for:

+- unit-based answers (e.g., "100°C" vs "100")
+- abstentions (e.g., "I don't know")

+This highlights the importance of carefully designed evaluation frameworks when assessing LLM behavior.

 ---